We are seeking to employ a Teaching Assistant to support

 willing to undergo vetting appropriate to the post, including a social media

 presence check and Enhanced DBS check.
-The successful applicant
+The successful applicant will be

-policies and procedures of the Trust.
+and procedures of the Trust.

 All pre-employment checks are in line with